All Products

 Restore from a backup set

-You can create a new instance from a specified backup set.
+Create a new instance from a specified backup set.
 The data in the new instance is identical to the data in the backup set.
-This can be used for scenarios such as data restoration, rapid business deployment, or data validation.
+Use this for scenarios such as data restoration, rapid business deployment, or data validation.

 FAQ

-A: No, you cannot.
-Tair Serverless KV instances support access only over a VPC.
+A: No. Tair Serverless KV instances support access only over a VPC.

-• Q: After my instance scales out, my business traffic drops quickly.
-Do I need to pay for the scaled-up performance?
+• Q: If my instance scales out and then my business traffic quickly drops, do I need to pay for the scaled-up performance?

-A: No, you do not.
-Fees are based only on the usage of CUs and storage, not on the provisioned backend resources.
-For example, if the current performance limit of an instance is 30,000 RCU/s and the traffic is 200 RCU/s, you are billed only for 200 RCU/s and the current storage capacity.
-The instance automatically scales in after the request load remains at a low level for a period of time.
+A: No. Fees are based only on CU and storage usage, not on provisioned backend resources.
+For example, if an instance’s current performance limit is 30,000 RCU/s and traffic is 200 RCU/s, you are billed only for 200 RCU/s and the current storage capacity.
+The instance automatically scales in after the request load remains at a low level for a period.

-• Q: Is the data in Tair Serverless KV persistent?
+• Q: Is data in Tair Serverless KV persistent?

-A: Yes, it is.
+A: Yes.
 Data in Tair Serverless KV is persisted to disk in real time.
 Compared with traditional Redis, Tair Serverless KV is more suitable for use as a persistent database.